google-research/big_vision/README.md

 # Project specific commits

 The last known commit where the specific project code is expected to work.
+The core code and configs are expected to work at head.

 | Project    | Commit                                                                                        |
 |------------|-----------------------------------------------------------------------------------------------|